Complete Survival Guide For Mastering Night Shift Nursing

 Create a consistent wind-down routine that begins before you leave work.
 Dim lights during your commute home, practice relaxation techniques like meditation or gentle stretching, and avoid stimulating activities like intense exercise or emotional conversations.
 This routine helps your mind and body transition from the high-alert state required for patient care.

-Pre-shift prep
+Pre-shift Prep

 Plan and prepare meals in advance to avoid poor food choices during your shift.
 Set out your uniform, gather necessary supplies, and review your patient assignments if possible.
 Adjust your sleep schedule early in the day to ensure you’re well-rested before beginning work, creating a foundation for optimal performance.